Most students must take the Math Placement Test before taking their first math course

 - Program Options: majors and minors

 - Information for minors

 Need help deciding whether Mathematics is the major you want to declare?
 You're invited to meet with a Mathematics Adviser at any time to ask questions and explore various options.
 If you're thinking of declaring the major, we encourage you to do so as soon as possible in order to establish a plan of study.

-The department has programs leading to the B.A. and B.S. in Mathematics, B. S. in Applied Mathematics, and the B.A. in Education (elementary and secondary).
+The department has programs leading to the B.A. and B.S. in Mathematics, B. S. in Applied Mathematics, B. S. in Statistics, and the B.A. in Education (elementary and secondary).
 We also offer combined majors with Biology, Chemistry (for secondary education), Computer Science, Economics, and Physics (for secondary education).
 A General Studies major is designed for students who want to focus their studies across courses and departments of their choosing.
 Minors are available in Mathematics and Secondary Education.
 The mathematics department also offers an accelerated B.S.-M.S. option.
 For detailed information about each of these options, see Majors and Minors.
 If you have any questions, or if you need help deciding which option is for you, make an appointment with a Mathematics Adviser.

 the math office.
 We encourage students to